-3. Evaluations by co-workers are limited but irrespective of the client’s background or occupation, the co-worker assessments reflect a nearly constant thematic refrain: increasing calmness; increased ability to focus; and better listening abilities.
+3. Evaluations by co-workers are limited, but irrespective of the client’s background or occupation, the co-worker assessments reflect a nearly constant thematic refrain: increasing calmness, increased ability to focus, and better listening abilities.

 a) These are interpreted as well by others as indicating that the trainee has heretofore untapped mentorship abilities.
-They want to be like them, be around them, and they are admired.
+They want to be like them, be around them, and are admired.

 4. Nearly all of the trainees focus on the changes they have experienced in their relationships with their families: these are overwhelmingly positive.

 No organ in the human body is as protected as the brain.
-It is almost completely surrounded by bone, the skull.
+It is almost surrounded by bone, the skull.
 The brain is also the most sensitive and least regenerative organ in the body.
-It receives the most freshly oxygenated blood coming from the heart via the carotid arteries, the first arteries that branch out from the aorta.
+It receives the most freshly oxygenated blood from the heart via the carotid arteries, the first arteries that branch out from the aorta.
 People want to have a clear and sharp mind for as long as they live.
-Yet emotional stress is very common in most societies and contributes to symptoms of anxiety and depression as well as to other negative personality changes.
-One of the leading causes of medical disability in Canada and the United States continues to be depression, and accounts for nearly 10% of all medical disabilities.
+Yet emotional stress is very common in most societies and contributes to symptoms of anxiety and depression and other negative personality changes.
+One of the leading causes of medical disability in Canada and the United States continues to be depression and accounts for nearly 10% of all medical disabilities.
 (The World Health Organization.
 The global burden of disease: 2004 update, Table A2: Burden of disease in DALYs by cause, sex and income group in WHO regions, estimates for 2004.
 Geneva, Switzerland: WHO, 2008.)
 In psychiatry and psychology, treatments consist mostly of prescription medications and psychotherapy.
 In the United States, antidepressants are now the second most commonly prescribed drugs, according to research published in the Archives of General Psychiatry, and used by 1 in 10 Americans over the age of 12, with an effectiveness that is sometimes no more effective than placebo.
 (Gueorguieva R; Mallinckrodt C; Krystal J.Trajectories of Depression Severity in Clinical Trials of Duloxetine: Insights Into Antidepressant and Placebo Responses.
 Arch Gen Psychiatry.
 2011;68(12):1227-1237.)

 Studies have shown that negative emotions have cumulative pathophysiological consequences and lead to coronary heart disease.
 As an example, the chronic stimulation of the sympathetic nervous system from persistent emotional stress raises blood pressure and increases heart rate.
-It also increases the secretion of catecholamines, leading to elevated levels of epinephrine and norepinephrine, and this in turn leads to hippocampal stressors.
+It also increases the secretion of catecholamines, leading to elevated levels of epinephrine and norepinephrine, and this, in turn, leads to hippocampal stressors.
 (Kubzansky LD.
 Sick at heart: the pathophysiology of negative emotions.
 Cleveland Clin J Med.
 2007;74(sl):s67-72.)
 Chronic unpredictable stress is known to stimulate the release of corticosterone and decreases the neurogenesis of the hippocampus.
 (Differential Response of Hippocampal Subregions to Stress and Learning.
 Hawley D, Morch K, Christie B, Leasure J. PlosOne: December 28, 2012).
 As another example, in a study known as INTERHEART with the participation of 29,972 patients from 52 countries, assessments were made of the impact of nine different conventional risk factors on acute myocardial infarction.
-Anxiety, anger, depression and other psychological stressors were a higher risk factor for developing an acute myocardial infarction than did hypertension, abdominal obesity,
+Anxiety, anger, depression, and other psychological stressors were a higher risk factor for developing an acute myocardial infarction than hypertension, abdominal obesity,

 THIS AREA LEFT OUT DELIBERATELY FOR DR. HARDT TO ADD HIS ADDITIONS TO THE DISCUSSION.